 - Condition at Hatching

 Open cup of grass, sedges, pine needles, and pieces of leaves, lined with rootlets, plant fibers, and hair.
 Placed in depression in ground, often with overhanging tuft of grass.

 Forages on ground and in midlevels of small trees, gleaning insects.

-Kirtland's Warbler is an Endangered species and is on the 2014 State of the Birds Watch List, which lists bird species that are at risk of becoming threatened or endangered without conservation action.
+Kirtland's Warbler is a U.S. federally Endangered species and is on the 2014 State of the Birds Watch List, which lists bird species that are at risk of becoming threatened or endangered without conservation action.
 The species is also listed as near Threatened on the IUCN Red List.
 Partners in Flight estimates a global breeding population of 3,600 birds, with 100% breeding in the U.S. The species rates a 20 out of 20 on the Continental Concern Score.
 Kirtland's Warbler is a Tri-National Concern species and a U.S.-Canada Stewardship species.
 Fire suppression has led to a decline in suitable habitat for nesting.
-Nest parasitism by Brown-headed Cowbird caused further decline in species.
-Extensive measures currently taken to provide adequate nesting habitat and to control cowbird numbers.
+Nest parasitism by Brown-headed Cowbird has caused further population declines.
+Extensive measures are currently being taken to provide adequate nesting habitat for Kirtland's Warbler, and to control cowbird numbers.

 - Mayfield, Harold F. 1992.
 Kirtland's Warbler (Dendroica kirtlandii).
 In The Birds of North America, No. 19 (A. Poole, P. Stettenheim, and F. Gill, Eds.).
 Philadelphia: The Academy of Natural Sciences; Washington, DC: The American Ornithologists' Union.

 - BirdLife International.
 2012.
 Dendroica kirtlandii.
 The IUCN Red List of Threatened Species 2012: e.T22721722A39850126